anthonyjdella/automated-job-web-scraping/README.md

-# Job Web Scrapping
+# Job Web Scraping Script
-Script, written in JavaScript, that does some web automation and web/data scraping.
+Script, written in Node.js, that does some web automation and web/data scraping.
+The APIs used include Puppeteer and File System.

 The purpose of the script is to fetch job posting data from select company career websites.
 For example, the script will go to a hard-coded company website and enter some filter criteria.
 Then it will get that data.